 16. Janda's Palace: Janda herself lives in a huge palace located on the north end of the valley's western fringe.
 Some thirty or forty advisors live there with her along with the twenty-five soldiers who make up her personal guard.
-Although various wings of the main building are both higher and lower, most of the palace stretches three
+Although various wings of the main building are both higher and lower, most of the palace stretches three stories above ground level.
+Two basement levels lie beneath the palace.

 During the day, it's relatively easy for an outsider to make his way into the palace since so many of the valley's citizens visit to receive an audience with Janda or her advisors.
-After sundown. though, the area surrounding the palace is locked down tight.
+After sundown, though, the area surrounding the palace is locked down tight.
 It's very difficult to enter or leave the grounds without being detected.
 In any case, it's almost always impossible to gain unauthorized access to Janda herself at any time of the day or night.